 | Documentation | — | ✓ |

-Choose SaaS Pegasus if you prioritize AI and Auth.
-Choose NextBase if Auth and Documentation are more important to your project.
+Choose SaaS Pegasus if you prioritize AI and Admin Panel.
+Choose NextBase if Admin Panel and Auth are more important to your project.

-SaaS Pegasus costs $249 and includes 7 features.
+SaaS Pegasus costs $249 and includes 5 features.
 NextBase costs $99 and includes 4 features.
-SaaS Pegasus uniquely offers AI, CMS, Subscription.
+SaaS Pegasus uniquely offers AI, CMS.
 NextBase uniquely offers Documentation.

 NextBase is cheaper at $99, which is $150 less than SaaS Pegasus ($249).

 Yes, both share React, TypeScript, Tailwind in common.
-SaaS Pegasus uses Django, HTMX exclusively, while NextBase uses NextJS, Supabase exclusively.
+SaaS Pegasus uses Django, HTMX, Stripe exclusively, while NextBase uses NextJS, Supabase exclusively.

-Choose SaaS Pegasus if you need AI and Auth and prefer its tech stack.
-Choose NextBase if Auth and Documentation are higher priorities.
+Choose SaaS Pegasus if you need AI and Admin Panel and prefer its tech stack.
+Choose NextBase if Admin Panel and Auth are higher priorities.
 If price is the deciding factor, NextBase is $$150 cheaper.